Necessary and Sufficient Watermark for Large Language Models: Proposed Method

 \subsection{Necessary and Sufficient Watermark}

 In this section, we show that the constraints of the Hard/Soft-Watermark are too restrictive and derive the minimum constraint to identify whether LLMs or humans write the text.
-Rewriting Eq.~\eqref{eq:hard_watermark}, the Hard-Watermark is reformulated as follows:
+By rewriting Eq.~\eqref{eq:hard_watermark}, the Hard-Watermark is reformulated as follows:

 Let $\hat{x}_{1:T}$ be the solution of Eq.~\eqref{eq:hard_watermark2}.
 The z-score $z (\hat{x}_{1:T})$ is $\mathcal{O}(\sqrt{T})$, and we can identify whether LLMs or humans write the text by testing whether the z-score exceeds the hyperparameter $Z$.
 However, the z-score $z (\hat{x}_{1:T})$ increases with the length of the generated text $T$, whereas the threshold $Z$ remains constant.
 Therefore, the above formulation in Eq.~\eqref{eq:hard_watermark2} imposes too restrictive constraint on the generated text, especially when ensuring $z(x_{1:T}) \geq Z$ for long texts.

-More specifically, the following constraint is sufficient to ensure that the z-score of the generated text is greater than or equal to the threshold $Z$:
+Alternatively, the following constraint is sufficient to ensure that the z-score of the generated text is greater than or equal to the threshold $Z$:

 If text $x_{1:T}$ is written by humans, the proportion of green words contained in a text $\frac{|x_{1:T}|_G}{T-1}$ is $\gamma$ on average.
 Thus, the second term in the constraint is the minimum margin for identifying whether the texts are written by LLMs.
 We refer to the above problem as the \textbf{Necessary and Sufficient Watermark (NS-Watermark)}.
 By comparing Eq.~\eqref{eq:hard_watermark2} with Eq.~\eqref{eq:ns_watermark}, the constraint of the NS-Watermark is looser than that in Eq.~\eqref{eq:hard_watermark2}, although the z-score of the generated text is guaranteed to be greater than or equal to $Z$ because of the constraint in Eq.~\eqref{eq:ns_watermark}.
 Thus, the NS-Watermark can generate higher quality and more natural texts than the Hard/Soft-Watermark without decreasing detection accuracy.
 In the next section, we propose an efficient algorithm for computing the NS-Watermark.